sethkarten/cooler-RAFT/README.md

 Notes:
 - Election Timeout needs to be much longer than Replication Timeout or else system breaks. (too many elections -> term is never right + stuff gets written twice in logs, etc.)
+- HI E. PORTS MAY NOT BIND IF THEY ARE OCCUPIED.
+WE SHOULD PROBABLY HAVE AN AUTO INCREMENT ON THIS IF IT THROWS AN OSError

 Data